Top Ten Forms of Synesthesia

 3 Mirror-Touch Synesthesia

-Mirror-touch synesthetes experience the same touches that they see other people or animals experience.
+Mirror-touch synesthetes experience the same touches they see other people or animals experience.
 If they see someone being hugged, they feel the impact of the person's body on them, even though nobody is touching them.
-If they see someone being tickled, they feel the very same sensation in exactly the same location on the body.
-If they see someone blowing their nose, they will feel their non-existent phlegm fly from their nostrils!
+If they see someone being tickled, they feel the same sensation in exactly the same location on the body.
+If they see someone blowing their nose, they will feel their non-existent phlegm fly from their nostrils.

 Consequently, these people typically have a very strong sense of empathy, as it is likely that they have experienced the same pain that someone is going through.